zacharysyoung/go-mermaid-cli/README.md

 The puppeteer JS code and built-in Chromium browser have to be started for each input file.
 Also, there's presently some error in MermaidJS itself and the error message leaks out and cannot be suppressed (without `... > /dev/null`).

 This project uses a user-installed installed Chrome and communicates directly with it through the Chrome Devtools Protocol.
-It also allows passing multiple input files, to reuse a spun-up headless browswer:
+It also allows passing multiple input files, to reuse the spun-up headless browswer:

 ```none
 % usr/bin/time mermaid-cli -l testdata/*.mmd